legende91/Generateur/README.md

 Generateur
 ==========

-generateur of pojo and DAO.
+Generateur of pojo and DAO.

-With this, you win a very long time.
+With this, you earn a very  time.

 Create Insert, delete, update, Search by id.